The Free World : everything free in SF East Bay

 “Freedges” - stocked public refrigerators - Town Fridges” https://freedge.org/locations/ are located in Oakland at 59th and Vallejo, 28th and MLK (2727 MLK), Helen and Peralta, 10th and Mandela, 6th Ave and East 11th St, 10th and Oak, 13th and Franklin, Fruitvale and E. 15th, W. Grand and San Pablo, E 27th and Fruitvale, Bartlett and Deering, 76th and MacArthur, 410 13th Street (maintained by Moments Co-Op), 2219 Wood St encampmen, 30th and Linden, Oakland, 2727 Martin Luther King Jr Way,, 2140 Mandela Pkwy, 14th and Peralta, 16th and West St., 150 Frank H. Ogawa Plaza, Oakland, 410 13th Street, Fruitvale Ave & E. 15th street, 8601 MacArthur Blvd, and in Berkeley at 1820 Stuart Street, and 3033 Ellis Street.

-East Bay Food Not Bombs https://eastbayfoodnotbombs.org serves hot meals Monday to Friday at 3:00 at Telegraph & Haste in Berkeley, and Thursday at 3:00 at 14th & Jefferson in Oakland.
+East Bay Food Not Bombs https://eastbayfoodnotbombs.org serves hot meals Monday to Friday at 3:00 at Telegraph & Haste in Berkeley, and Thursday at 3:00 in Oakland (no fixed location)

 Gill Tract Community Farm https://www.gilltractfarm.org/ at 1050 San Pablo Ave in Albany has free produce days, volunteer farming, community gardens contact@gilltractfarm.org